Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 Pathfinder

 A KSP mod that blazes the trail for more permanent installations.
-Geoscience for better resource extraction.
+Space camping and geoscience!

 ---INSTALLATION---

 Copy the contents of the mod's GameData directory into your KSP's GameData folder.

 ---REVISION HISTORY---

+1.3.6
+- Minor KerbNet fixes.
+- Added the Oxide Processing Automated Lab (OPAL).
+Found in the Casa and Ponderosa, this specilized geology lab can convert Ore into Water, Waste, Slag, and Oxygen.
+- Simplified the production chain for TAC-LS to use Waste in place of Fertilizer.
+Minerals and Fertilizer are no longer required.
+- Simplified the production chain for Snacks; you no longer need Organics, and Fertilizer is made in the Pigpen from Ore and Minerals.

 1.3.5
 - WBT update